 Bear scats were collected, tagged, and either dried or frozen between 1981 and 1992.
 We only considered scats associated with definite grizzly bear sign (tracks, hair, and radio location of instrumented bear) as from grizzly bears.
 Food habits analysis was completed by William Callaghan (Florence, MT) and Kevin Frey (Bozeman, MT).
 Samples were rinsed with hot and cold water over 2 different size mesh screens (0.40 and 0.24 cm).
 The retained contents were identified to species with the aid of microscopes.
-We recorded plant part and visually estimated percent volume.
+Plant part was recorded and percent volume was visually estimated.
 We corrected scat volumes with correction factors that incorporate different digestibility of various food items (Hewitt and Robbins 1996).